A Treatise on Differential Geometry and its role in Relativity Theory: An introduction of differential geometric structure through the idea of equivalence principle

-and are termed as christoffel symbols.\\ Equation\,(\ref{6.3}) is the geodesic equation in the non-inertial frame.
-In analogy with Newtonian theory $\Gamma _{\mu \nu}^{\lambda}$ can be interpreted as the force term and the metric tensor components $g_{\mu \nu}$ represent potential term\,(force is the gradient of the potential).
+Equation\,(\ref{6.3}) is the geodesic equation in the non-inertial frame.
+In analogy with Newtonian theory $\Gamma _{\mu \nu}^{\lambda}$ can be interpreted as the force term and the metric tensor components $g_{\mu \nu}$ represent potential term\,(force is the gradient of the potential).\\

 It is well known that partial derivative of any tensor is not a tensor.
 So to introduce a derivative operator that after differentiation will also be a tensor we proceed as follows\,: